 Use the songbook to help you learn the songs and get new ideas for musical ideas to use at home.
 The music notation is in the book if you play an instrument and want to play along.
 Try using the songbook at storytime instead of a regular book and sing through the songs as you go along.

-Each class has between 6 and 12 registered children, plus their caregiver(s).
+Each class typically has between 6 and 12 registered children, plus their caregiver(s).

-We offer makeup classes during each semester session.
+We offer unlimited makeup classes during each session.
 Please visit our Make Up Classes page to learn more.

 Requests for class changes must be initiated within the first three weeks of the semester.
 Depending on class availability, changes are made at the discretion of the center director and teachers involved.
 Changes are not made after the third week of the semester.